do-it-ecm/do-it/README.md

 1. Make sure the corresponding promotion repository is present in the `src/promos/` directory.
 2. Make sure you have the permissions to push on the promotion repository.
 3. Run the `npm run init-student` script and follow the instructions.

-## License <span id="license"></span>

-This project is licensed under the Creative Commons Zero v1.0 Universal License - see the [LICENSE](./LICENSE) file for details.
-That means you can use the code for any purpose, including commercial purposes, without asking for permission.
-You can also modify the code as you wish.
-The only restriction is that you cannot hold the authors liable.
-You can read more about the license [here](https://creativecommons.org/publicdomain/zero/1.0/).

 ## Troubleshooting <span id="troubleshooting"></span>